isomerpages/moe-queenswaysec/_co-curricular-activities/Sports/Basketball (Boys).md

 <p>I struggled initially when I joined the Basketball team as I was still
 a relatively novice player.
 However, I was determined to hone my skills and train hard.
 After years of practice, I can proudly say that I have become just as good as my teammates!
-2022 was our final chance to compete in a national tournament.
-This year, every single one of us gave our paramount effort.
+This year was our final chance to compete in a national tournament.
+Every single one of us gave our paramount effort.
 We trained our hardest as we were determined to win.
 On the first day of the competition, we were all excited and nervous at the same time.
 Four years of hard work and training for this moment!
 We decided to give